aws-amplify/amplify-android/CONTRIBUTING.md

 The Amplify Android library emits logs while it is running on a device or emulator.
 By default, debug and verbose logs are not output.
-However, you can change the log treshold at runtime, by explicitly configuring a logging plugin:
+However, you can change the log threshold at runtime, by explicitly configuring a logging plugin:
 ```kotlin
 Amplify.addPlugin(AndroidLoggingPlugin(LogLevel.VERBOSE))